pzingg/todo_absinthe/README.md

 Elm sends a "doc" event to the channel to make an Absinthe query or mutation, and receives the data or error reply as constructed by Absinthe.

-Elm also handles the "addedItem", etc events on the channel that are put there by the Absinthe subscriptions and triggers or explicit calls to `Absinthe.Subscription.publish` in the resolver code.
+Elm should be able to handle the "itemsCreated", etc. GraphQL subscription messages published or triggered by Absinthe on the "\*" topic, but these are apparently not happening automatically as events on the "\*" topic.

-Also, this "\*" channel has pubsub, so that subscriptions can also be subscribed to it by GraphiQL "on the fly".
+The "\*" channel has pubsub, so that subscriptions can also be subscribed to it by GraphiQL "on the fly".
+Following the protocol used by GraphiQL, we subscribe to subscription messsages in Elm as follows:

+1. Push a subscription document, using the subscription name (e.g. "itemsCreated"), and specifying the fields of interest, to the "\*" topic.
+The payload of the reply will contain a `subscriptionId` string, like "\_\_absinthe\_\_:doc:87829607".
+2. Create a new client channel, in addition to the original "\*" channel, using the `subscriptionId` string as the topic, and listening for `subscription:data` events.
+3. Receive and decode incoming `subscription:data` payloads.

+The `subscription:data` payloads include two components:

+* `subscriptionId` - the same id used for the topic.
+* `result` - a JSON value containing the standard GraphQL `data` reply.

+More detailed comments can be found in the Todo.elm source file.

 ## Bugs / TODO